 Chambers usually makes up to four offers through the Pupillage Gateway.

 3VB welcomes applications for pupillage from practising solicitors or those completing their training contract.

-Transferring (qualified) solicitors are exempt from applying through the Pupillage Gateway under Bar Council regulations.
+Certain transferring (qualified) solicitors are in many cases exempt from applying through the Pupillage Gateway under Bar Council regulations.
 We therefore invite such candidates to apply by way of CV and detailed covering letter, including the names and contact details of two referees.
 Those applications should be made by email, addressed to the Pupillage Secretary at email@example.com, and will be treated in the strictest confidence.

 In order to transfer, a certificate of good standing needs to be obtained from the Solicitor's Regulation Authority before an application for permission to transfer to the Bar can be made to the Bar Standards Board.
 The Bar Standards Board will indicate what sections of the Bar Transfer Test need to be completed and what length of pupillage must be undertaken.
 Further information is available on the Bar Standards Board website:

 The process needs to be begun in good time, and 3VB can provide successful candidates with support throughout the process.